holoviz/holoviz/doc/background.rst

-These and many other tools form the broader ecosystem that supports PyViz.
-The PyViz tutorials will guide you through the process of using these tools together to build rich, high-performance, scalable, flexible, and deployable visualizations, apps, and dashboards, without having to use JavaScript or other web technologies explicitly, and
+These and many other tools form the broader ecosystem that supports HoloViz.
+The HoloViz tutorials will guide you through the process of using these tools together to build rich, high-performance, scalable, flexible, and deployable visualizations, apps, and dashboards, without having to use JavaScript or other web technologies explicitly, and